-Table 1-2 summarizes the nomenclature used in this report for Belleville washer units, each consisting of series parallel arrangements.
+Table 1-2 summarizes the nomenclature used in this report for Belleville Washer units, each consisting of series parallel arrangements.
 A stack is identified by the number and type of units, for example as illustrated in Table 1-2.

-Table 1-2 Nomenclature used for Belleville washer units and stacks
+Table 1-2 Nomenclature used for Belleville Washer units and stacks